 This is probably the best book about making money from blogging.
 It’s only sixty pages long, and you can download it for free from Amazon.
 Creating and running a blog is not a very complex task and Bob Lotich succinctly explains all tricks of the trade.
 From the book you will learn about domain names, setting up a WordPress site, publishing, promoting, increasing traffic, advertising, and finally, monetizing your blog.

 An international bestseller, “The One Minute Manager” is a must-read for any person with managerial responsibilities.
-It’s a fast read, and it’s based on a story of the mysterious manager, who achieves great results while having the fun along the way.
+It’s a fast read, and it’s based on the story of a mysterious manager, who achieves great results while having fun along the way.
 It’s clear that the authors lack proper storytelling skills, but still, ideas from the book are worth the attention.
-In fact, if every manager used the rules presented in the script (for example, “one minute praising” or “one minute reprimand”) the world of business would be so much better.
+If every manager used the rules presented in the script (for example, “one minute praising” or “one minute reprimand”) the world of business would be so much better.

 If you’re satisfied with your small business, then you may leave this book alone.
 But if you have a grand vision, and you want to expand your enterprise, you should masticate it like there’s no tomorrow.
 Jim Collins took many years to carefully study companies that were able to dominate their respective markets.
 In “Good to Great” he shares his findings and shows you the patterns you can adopt in your own company.
 You will especially love “The Hedgehog Concept” which simplifies the whole approach to business-building.

 This is an absolute go-to title for people who ponder launching a startup.
 If you’re one of these people, please read the book and spare yourself years of hard work, frustration, and underachievement.
-Most people start out on their own because they’re good at something, and are able to get paid for it.
+Most people start on their own because they’re good at something, and can get paid for it.
 Yet soon enough, instead of cherishing their passion, they’re inundated with the responsibilities of the business owner.
-At this point, the entrepreneurial dream turns into a nightmare and the joy of work is gone.
+At this point, the entrepreneurial dream turns into a nightmare, and the joy of work is gone.
 Don’t go that road.
 Create a plan instead.
 Work “on” your business and not “in” your business to achieve your goals.
 This book will show you how.